October 25, 2021

 Dr. Rammohan Rao: Right.

-Dr. Dale Bredesen: … more and more that will be forthcoming, and I think that there are some of those questions that can be answered.
+Dr. Dale Bredesen: More and more will be forthcoming, and I think that some of those questions can be answered.

 Dr. Rammohan Rao: Yes.

 Dr. Dale Bredesen: Here’s an interesting one.
 We’ve had anecdotes of people with MoCA scores of zero improving, but it’s not the rule.
-Most of the people who have MoCA scores of zero don’t do well, and, as I say, some do, and as you pointed out in your paper, the zero to nine group, overall, did not show statistically significant improvement, but were there examples of people with single-digit MoCA scores who did show improvement?
+Most of the people who have MoCA scores of zero don’t do well, and, as I say, some do.
+As you pointed out in your paper, the zero to nine group, overall, did not show statistically significant improvement, but were there examples of people with single-digit MoCA scores who did show improvement?

 I mean, if you were to present the data to anybody in the Alzheimer’s field, they’d say, “Oh, no. This is not good,” but they should be considering the trend from zero to one or from one to two, they jumped all the way to 13 to 14 in a matter of six to eight months.
 That in itself tells us that the program is very good.